 Conference Fees – For Presenters

 This is a self-funded conference, conference fees will go towards covering the cost of the venue, equipment and logistics, coffee breaks on all days, certificates for participants, and conference communications.
 Conference fees for presenters cover both days of the conference and the welcome dinner.
+Full fees apply even if presenters chose to participate only for one day or a part of the conference.

 Applicants are reminded that the Centre is not in a position to provide financial assistance in the form of scholarships, subsidies, discounts, fee-waivers or reimbursements.